-It’s not a category we knew very well before we started.
-But it’s a great place to try out a number of different marketing, creative and e-Commerce skills.
+It’s not a category we knew well before we started.
+But it’s a great place to try out different marketing, creative and e-Commerce skills.

 But they were too complicated to work on a T-shirt.

-If you count each box as the image and the text and the clock, that’s 3 design elements per box times 16 boxes.
+If you count each box as image, text and clock, that’s 3 design elements per box, times 16 boxes.

 So 48 design elements at least.
 Plus the lines and the headline, so over 50 elements on the design.